LET US BE

 Licensed Clinical Psychologist

-Dr. Bailey acts as a secondary supervisor for Connections Day School Interns and trains and oversees all CIC Interns as they administer and interpret in various assessments.
-She earned her doctorate degree in Clinical Psychology from The Illinois School of Professional Psychology - Chicago in 2007.
-In her practice, Dr. Bailey provides individual and family therapy to clients with Anxiety, Depression, Autism Spectrum Disorder, and Attention Deficit Hyperactivity Disorder as well as other emotional and behavioral concerns.
-Her areas of interest include self-esteem issues, social and peer relationship issues, and family issues.
+Dr. Anast trains and oversees all CIC Interns as they administer and interpret various assessments including the ADOS.
+She earned her doctorate degree in Clinical Psychology from The Illinois School of Professional Psychology.
+In her practice, Dr. Anast specializes in working with children, adolescents, and families.
+She provides individual and family therapy to clients with Autism Spectrum Disorders, Anxiety, Depression, and Attention Deficit/Hyperactivity Disorder along with other behavioral and emotional concerns.
+Dr. Anast is also currently on the Lake County Custody Evaluator's list and completes both custody evaluations and psychological evaluations for the court system.

 Licensed Clinical Psychologist